IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

          skip-region-aggregation: true

-  Setting *skip-region-aggregation* to ``true`` only skips the variable in question for aggregation, if the variable is part of the provided data, it **is** used.
+  Setting *skip-region-aggregation* to ``true`` only skips the variable in question for aggregation.
+If the variable is part of the provided data, it **is** used.

 * Any attributes which are arguments of :meth:`aggregate_region() <pyam.IamDataFrame.aggregate_region>` will